gebrie-dev/gebre-books/README.md

 ## Start the server:

 npm start
-Access the API at http://localhost:3600
+Access the API at http://localhost:3700/api-docs

+** ## Live Demo **
+For a live demo, visit the deployed version of the API:

+View Live Demo